FlowFuse/node-red-dashboard/docs/nodes/widgets/ui-number-input.md

     Step:
         description: Sets the increment/decrement step for adjusting the number value in the input field.
         dynamic: true
+    Spinner:
+        description: Sets the layout of the spinners either as inline or stacked.
+        dynamic: true
     Tooltip:
         description: The number shown when hovering over the number input field.
     Passthrough: If this node receives a msg in Node-RED, should it be passed through to the output as if a new value was inserted to the input?